ceilfors/notes/notes/Effective_workflow_forms_positive_feedback_loop.md

-# Well-defined workflow forms positive feedback loop
+# Effective workflow forms positive feedback loop
 A good way to motivate ourselves is by making a progress, and a good way to know if we're making a progress is by getting a feedback.
 The best kind of feedback that we should look for is the feedback that we get from the work itself, which will create a feedback loop.
 Therefore if you define a good workflow, you will form a positive feedback loop.
 Because the work that you're doing will provide a positive feedback, it will in turn help you continue on your work, forming a virtuous cycle (Ahrens 52).

 An attempt to form the feedback externally, not from the work itself, on the other hand is not a sustainable way to keep yourself motivated because you'll not form a feedback loop (Ahrens 52).
 External reward creates only a single flow, not a loop.
 This is a similar point to why intrinsic motivation is more sustainable than extrinsic motivation.